What Makes You Come Alive?

 The secret to training elephants is to work directly with our bodies.
 To notice the physiological alerts, calm ourselves with slow breaths, and redirect attention.
 This requires physical intelligence, but how do you train that?
 My way is to study with three brilliant teachers, each connected to a centuries-deep tradition of embodied learning.

 I first met Wendy Palmer, a tiny woman with a silver mane and a sixth degree blackbelt.
 She can toss men half her age and twice her size, and she is the founder of Leadership Embodiment.
-Then Javier Recio, a Spanish tenor and biologist, came on the scene; an intense and incisive teacher on finding one's voice.
-And finally came sessions with Master Yang Yang, who trained with 18th generation Chen masters in China and holds a Ph.D. in Kinesiology.
+Soon after Javier Recio, a Spanish tenor and biologist, came on the scene; an intense and incisive teacher on finding one's voice.
+And most recently Master Yang Yang, who trained with 18th generation Chen masters in China and holds a Ph.D. in Kinesiology.
 His research and practice focuses on nurturing the life-force, a deep reservoir of energy (Qi).

 With each teacher I started so far outside my comfort zone that my elephant would get agitated.
 To settle it down, they all used similar methods.
 Break complex tasks down into very simple parts, and drill each movement over, and over, and over again.
 And soon the elephant would relax, feeling “Oh!
 Now I get it.”
 The creature is also surprisingly responsive to humor (makes it feel safe) and positive feedback (“almost there,” “good, now try this,” “that’s it!”).